cert-manager/website/content/training/istio-knative.md

 - Deployed an application using Knative services
 - Auto-scaled the service based on request demand
 - Understood how to access service logs and metrics and perform simple diagnostics and debugging
-- Deployed a canary service and configure traffic routing
+- Deploy a canary service and configure traffic routing
 - Understood some of the inner-workings of Knative and Istio